kaiiam/phd/projects/metadata_planet_microbe_projects/TARA/Tara_notes.md

 Data which is associated  with [this paper:](https://www.nature.com/articles/sdata201523)

-My understanding is that these were samples taken which correspond to a varity of mesoscale marine features such as surface water layer, deep chlorophyll maximum layer,  mesopelagic zone ... etc.
+My understanding is that these were samples taken which correspond to a variety of mesoscale marine features such as surface water layer, deep chlorophyll maximum layer,  mesopelagic zone ... etc.

 I'm not sure to what extent these correspond with the other TARA genomic data but this data for many parameters o2 no2 no3 chl for each of the marine features.
 This is a neat collection as it is highly semantically annotated/ enriched with ENVO terms.
-But I don't think this data needs to be included in round 1 to make the general overlaping cyberinfrustructure work out.
+But I don't think this data needs to be included in round 1 to make the general overlapping cyberinfrustructure work out.
 They also mention in the paper something about "the development of on line discovery tools and collaborative annotation tools for sequences and images."
 Not sure if there is a live portal for this yet or what the deal is if this is something we should be aware of.
 There are pangaea links in the paper to access TARA metadata but the links don't work for me.

 I don't think this is necessary to add now.
 There would be a lot of terms to come from this but I'm not sure if that's worth doing as of now.
 We'd need to see if there's scope/if we've pledged to do this.